GluuFederation/agama-pw/README.md

 [here](https://docs.jans.io/head/admin/developer/agama/agama-best-practices/#project-reuse-and-customizations)
 to achieve these customizations in the best possible way.
-This  project can be re-used in other Agama projects to create more complex authentication journeys: trigger flow [org.gluu.agama.pw.main](#orggluuagamapwmain) where you see fit.
+This  project can be re-used in other Agama projects to create more complex authentication journeys.
+To re-use, trigger the [org.gluu.agama.pw.main](#orggluuagamapwmain) flow from other Agama projects.

 To make it easier to visualize and customize the Agama Project, use [Agama Lab](https://cloud.gluu.org/agama-lab/login).